ev3lessons/ev3lessons.github.io/coachcorner/_posts/2018-05-07-The-Power-of-Pesistence.markdown

 ### Tell Your Judges

 Judges like to hear how you came up with the design, but also about problems you faced.
 They would love to see all your versions.
-Most teams don’t have some many LEGO bricks that they can keep old versions around.
-Therefore, take photos and keep them in an Engineering Journal or a Robot Design Poster Board.
+Most teams don’t have so many LEGO bricks that they can keep old versions around.
+Therefore, take photos and keep them in an Engineering Journal or share them on a Robot Design Poster Board.

 ### Even Master Builders Iterate

 Even Master Builders have to go through many versions.
 Look at all the versions of the Water Treatment Model from Hydro Dynamics!
+Thank you to Master Lee Magpili who designs the FIRST LEGO League Challenge set models for sharing these models at World Festival 2018.

 ![](/images/coachcorner/Iterative3.jpg)